ni/nimi-python/docs/niscope/class.rst

         Specifies the size (that is, the number of bins) in the last acquisition histogram.
 This histogram is used to determine several scalar measurements, most importantly voltage low and voltage high.
         Default: 256

+        .. tip:: This property can be set/get on specific channels within your :py:class:`niscope.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].meas_last_acq_histogram_size`

+            To set/get on all channels, you can call the property directly on the :py:class:`niscope.Session`.

+            Example: :py:attr:`my_session.meas_last_acq_histogram_size`

         The following table lists the characteristics of this property.

             +-----------------------+------------+